 Contact: email@example.com (Kathy)

-A presentation to the Stalin Society, followed by discussion.
+A presentation to the Stalin Society, all welcome.

 About the society

 The Stalin Society was formed in 1991 to defend JV Stalin and his work on the basis of fact, and to refute the capitalist, revisionist, opportunist and Trotskyist propaganda directed against him.